Emergency Management

 • A first aid kit that includes your family’s prescription medications.

-• Emergency tools including a battery-powered radio, flashlight and plenty of extra batteries.
+• Emergency tools include a battery-powered radio, flashlight, and plenty of extra batteries.

 • Sanitation supplies.